adamgreen/mri-swd/README.md

 ## How to Build
 ### GNU Make based Auto Setup
 This repository contains the [pico-sdk](https://github.com/raspberrypi/pico-sdk) and [mri core](https://github.com/adamgreen/mri) repositories as submodules.
-The following GNU Make command will initialize these submodules and apply the needed patches:
+The following GNU Make command will initialize these submodules:
 ```shell
 make init
 ```